Urufusan/wrsr-mt/README.md

            - $COST_WORK_VEHICLE_STATION_ACCORDING_NODE
        6. Checks if any active submaterial in the main model's nmf does not have a corresponding entry in the *.mtl files;
        7. Prints out all found issues.

+ - applying geometry transformations to whole mod buildings (\*.nmf and \*.ini files together).
+This batch transformation requires all needed files to be in the building directory - otherwise you can use the individual file manipulation operations.
+  - scaling the building by a given factor
+  - (WIP) mirroring the building

  - manipulating individual mod files

+  - building.ini and renderconfig.ini
-  - scaling coordinates in building.ini and renderconfig.ini by a given factor
+   - Scaling coordinates by a given factor
+   - (WIP) mirroring coordinates

   - \*.nmf files
    - displaying model structure (submaterials, objects, geometry)
    - geometry scaling (by a given factor)